 The drying process depends on several factors including location, duration and source of water, the types of building materials, the weather conditions and how quickly emergency services begin.
-We determine when the drying process is completed through consistent monitoring and evaluation.
-Even though your carpeting may feel dry to the touch, the padding and sub-floors may still be wet underneath.
+We determine when the drying process is completed, through our consistent monitoring and evaluation.
+Even though your carpeting may feel dry to the touch; the underneath the padding and sub-floors may still remain wet.
 Every situation is different; however, most property takes approximately three to five days (or more) to dry thoroughly.

 Q. What happens to my wet furniture?